patient and physician in an exam

 4. Giving feedback on the OSCE

-To access the AAMC webinar or any of the resources, select and click on a link on the right.
+To access the Unconscious Bias Education modules or any of the resources, select and click on a link on the right.

 Marking the OSCE on an iPad